 OREGON Statute(s) O.R.S. § 475.898.
 Initial effective date(s) January 1, 2016.
-Substantive None. amendments to law(s) Individual(s) eligible • Person who contacts emergency medical services or law for GS protection enforcement agency to obtain medical assistance for another person who needs medical assistance due to a drug-related overdose. • Person who is in need of medical assistance due to a drug-related overdose.
+Substantive None. amendments to law(s) Individual(s) eligible for GS protection Person who contacts emergency medical services or law enforcement agency to obtain medical assistance for another person who needs medical assistance due to a drug-related overdose.
+Person who is in need of medical assistance due to a drug-related overdose.
 The law defines the phrase "drug-related overdose" as a condition resulting from the use of a controlled substance or another substance combined with one.
-Protection as to An eligible person is immune from arrest or prosecution for the controlled substance offenses of: possession crimes • Possession of a controlled substance (ORS § 475.752(3)); • Unlawful possession of hydrocodone (ORS § 475.814); • Unlawful possession of methadone (ORS § 475.824); • Unlawful possession of oxycodone (ORS § 475.834); • Unlawful possession of heroin (ORS § 475.854); • Unlawful possession of 3,4-methylenedioxymethamphetamine (ORS § 475.874); • Unlawful possession of cocaine (ORS § 475.884); • Unlawful possession of methamphetamine (ORS § 475.894); and • Unlawfully possessing a prescription drug (ORS § 689.527).
-Protection as to drug An eligible person is immune from arrest or prosecution for the paraphernalia crimes offense of unlawful possession of drug paraphernalia with the intent · · to sell or deliver (O.R.S.
-475.525(1)).
+Protection as to controlled substance possession crimes An eligible person is immune from arrest or prosecution for the offenses of: Possession of a controlled substance (ORS § 475.752(3)); Unlawful possession of hydrocodone (ORS § 475.814); Unlawful possession of methadone (ORS § 475.824); Unlawful possession of oxycodone (ORS § 475.834); Unlawful possession of heroin (ORS § 475.854); Unlawful possession of 3,4-methylenedioxymethamphetamine (ORS § 475.874); Unlawful possession of cocaine (ORS § 475.884); Unlawful possession of methamphetamine (ORS § 475.894); and Unlawfully possessing a prescription drug (ORS § 689.527).
+Protection as to drug paraphernalia crimes An eligible person is immune from arrest or prosecution for the offense of unlawful possession of drug paraphernalia with the intent to sell or deliver (O.R.S. § 475.525(1)).
+Protection as to other crimes/violations An eligible person is immune from arrest or prosecution for the offense of frequenting a place where controlled substances are used (O.R.S. § 167.222).
+A person may not be arrested: For violating the conditions of the person's pretrial release, probation, post-prison supervision or parole if the violation involves the possession or use of a controlled substance or frequenting a place where controlled substances are used; or On an outstanding warrant for any of the offenses in which immunity is available, or on an outstanding warrant for a violation, other than commission of a new crime, of the conditions of the person's probation, post-prison supervision or parole for conduct that would constitute an offense for which immunity is available.